xelis-project/xelis-blockchain/README.md

 - Supply is re-calculated each time the block is re-ordered because its based on topo order.
 - Transactions and miner rewards are re-computed when a new block is added and the block there linked to is not yet in stable topo height.

+## Client Protocol

+XELIS integrate along with BlockDAG a way to accept multiple times the same TX and only execute it one time.
+The same TX can be contained in multiple blocks only if:
+- TX is not executed in stable height
+- TX is not included in block Tips (previous blocks)

+During the generation of the DAG order (linking unique topoheight to a block hash), the first block being ordered will execute the TX first.

+This feature allows to accept others branch tips even if transactions are the same and prevent more orphans blocks when branches are merged.

 ## Transaction

 Transaction types supported: